GoalConsortium/goal_school/README.md

 ## Quick Start

-Clone a branch of this repo that you want to work on and `cd` into it:
+Clone a branch of this repo that you want to test and `cd` into it:
 ```bash
 git clone -b UFHPL_branch_1 --single-branch https://github.com/goalconsortium/goal_school.git
 cd goal_school